raddleverse/CIAM_uncertainty_propagation/README.md

 ### Obtain the git repository for this project

-First, [clone or download](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) the `CIAM_uncertainty_propagation` repository.
+First, [clone or download](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) the `CIAM_uncertainty_propagation` repository (that is, _this_ repository).
 Once this is on your computer, open the Julia console and set this folder as your working directory in the Julia console.
+You can also obtain a snapshot of this repository that includes all relevant results files and older CIAM results files from Zenodo here: https://zenodo.org/record/5218888.

 ### Installing required packages